Super Offer: Up to 50% Off on Diwali - Genius, ROC, XBRL, Payroll, CA Portal Avail Offer Now

 GSTR 8 Due Date

+GSTR-8 is a return that e-commerce operators must file if they are obligated to deduct TCS (Tax collected at source) under GST.
+GSTR-8 comprises information on a supply made through an e-commerce platform and the amount of TCS collected on such goods.
 E-commerce businesses must file GSTR-8 forms on or before the 10th of each month.
 E-commerce firms are defined as anybody who owns runs or manages a digital or electronic facility or platform for electronic commerce under GST.
 E-commerce businesses must get GST registration and be registered for tax collection at the source (TCS).
-This article delves into the GSTR-8 monthly filing required of e-commerce businesses.
+In this blog, we will discuss the complete filing process for GSTR-8, including eligibility, due dates, and other related topics.

 Who is Needed to File GSTR 8?